rgw3d/1KCubeSat_Software/README.md

-# 1KCubeSat_Software
+# 1KCubeSat Software

-Software repositories for my $1000 CubeSat.
+This repo contains all of the software used for my $1000 CubeSat.